All about villa and condo rentals on

 No Booking Fees on St-Maarten-Vacation.com

-We feature over 150 vacation rentals, rental villas, vacation homes, condos, apartments, studios and suites on St. Maarten and St. Martin, for rent on both sides of the island.
+We feature over 150 vacation rentals, rental villas, vacation homes, condos, apartments and studios on St. Maarten and St. Martin, for rent on both sides of the island.
 Browse our collection of villas for rent by owners or villa rentals by agent.
 Already familiar with the island?
 Do you have your preferences?
 Navigate our vacation rentals by choosing the Dutch side, St. Maarten or the French side, St. Martin or see a few examples in different categories by scrolling down.

 This villa at Happy Bay near Grand Case is one of the top favorites of our website visitors.
 Two bedrooms, very private location in a gated community for a very attractive rate.